Banu-Prasanth-Pulicharla/inducing-decision-trees/README.md

 ## How to Run?
 a.
 Place the file `DecisionTree.py` in a directory.
-b. use below command to run the script
+b.
+Use below command to run the script
    ```
    python DecisionTree.py
    ```